$L$-functions of Kloosterman sheaves: Computation of moments

-Let $a_3^{(2,2)}(p)$ be the traces of the middle cohomology $\rr{H}^1_{\et,\rr{mid}}(\bb{G}_{m,\bfp},\Kl_3^{(2,3)})$.
+Let $a_3^{(2,2)}(p)$ be the traces of the middle cohomology $\rr{H}^1_{\et,\rr{mid}}(\bb{G}_{m,\bfp},\Kl_3^{(2,2)})$.
 Then we obtain

-Some numerical results are as follows:
+Some numerical results are as follows.

-If $N\cdot k^2\geq 40000$, the LMFDB database is insufficient for our needs.
-Therefore, we follow the appendix in \cite{yun2015galois} to compute the space of cuspidal new modular symbols over some finite fields $\bb{F}_\ell$.
-We then verify whether the prescribed traces are roots of the characteristic polynomials of $T_p$.
-Below are some numerical results:
+Moreover, we compute the space of cuspidal new modular symbols over some finite fields $\bb{F}_\ell$ and verify whether the prescribed traces are roots of the characteristic polynomials of $T_p$.
+Below are some numerical results.